 These are always fun to get in a care package.
 We rarely have the opportunity to pamper ourselves while serving, so these are compact, easy to mail, and fun to try.
 Plus, they are great for your skin!
 This variety pack comes with 24!

 If they take their smartphone with them, give them a waterproof phone case so that they can take pictures while snorkeling and so it doesn’t get wet when the sky opens up and it pours.
 This one is clear on both sides so you can easily take pictures underwater or in the rain without struggling to remove your phone.

 I went through several journals while there.
 So many exciting things happen on a daily basis that you want to document it all.
 It is wonderful to read them in the years to come so a nice journal comes in handy and makes a great Peace Corps volunteer gift.

 Any snacks or food from home are great to receive in a care package.
 Nuts, candy, Twinkies, cookies, trail mix, and more.
 Anything that looks yummy!

 If your volunteer is a dog lover, there is a good chance they will adopt a dog at some point.
-Many other countries don’t pamper their furry friends as much as we do, so send some treats for them.
+Many other countries don’t pamper their furry friends as much as we do, so send some treats for them like a flea collar.

 For more ideas for the best gifts for Peace Corps volunteers, check out our Gifts for Men section or our Gifts for Women section.
 Our Gifts for Travel section also has a lot of gifts to make their trip comfortable.